darkn3rd/script-tut/configbox/vagrant/puppet-node/README.md

 Puppet Node Definitions (abbreviated as Puppet-Node) is the default system of Puppet.
 It works in concert with `node` definitions in the main site manifest (`site.pp`).

-A puppet agent is installed on the target system, which runs Puppet scripts written in Puppet DSL.
-The main site manifest describes the systems to be configured and which modules are installed.
+A puppet agent is installed on the target system, which runs Puppet scripts, called manifests, written in Puppet DSL (`.pp` files).
+The main site manifest describes the systems to be configured and which modules are installed on those specific systems.

 In this demo system, there's a module `scriptbox`, which will be installed by a particular node.
 Each node is defined by its host name (or a regular expression matching several hosts).